flother/Blake.novaextension/README.md

 If everything goes to plan, the `flake8` and `black` CLIs will be available globally.

 If you do use Pipx to install Flake8 you can later install your favourite [Flake8 plugins](https://github.com/DmytroLitvinov/awesome-flake8-extensions) by [injecting them into the virtual environment](https://pipxproject.github.io/pipx/examples/#pipx-inject-example).
 For example, to install the [flake8-docstrings](https://gitlab.com/pycqa/flake8-docstrings) plugin: `pipx inject flake8 flake8-docstrings`.
-This is then automatically available when you run the `flake8` CLI.
+The extra warnings and violations provided by the plugin will be immediately and automatically available to both Blake and the `flake8` CLI.

 # Installation